 In 1604, the idea of handkerchiefs and love was introduced and described in Friar Bacon’s Prophesie: “Handkerchers [sic] were wrought with names and true love knots.”
-This association of love and handkerchiefs can best be described in a short story about Elizabeth I. One day, she was watching two influential courtiers playing tennis when one of them snatched her handkerchief and wiped his sweaty face.
+This association of love and handkerchiefs can best be described in a short story about Elizabeth I of England.
+One day, she was watching two influential courtiers playing tennis when one of them snatched her handkerchief and wiped his sweaty face.
 The second man became so incensed he claimed the first was “too saucy” and a fight ensued.
 Although we might think this ridiculous, these often sweetly scented wonders were tokens of affection and both men and women saw the handkerchief as a representation of love, which is why the second man was driven to jealousy.

 John Stowe’s Chronicles provides a description of the sixteenth and seventeenth small, ornate, and sweetly scented handkerchief presented verbatim:

 “It was the custome for maydes and gentlewomen to give their favourites, as tokens of their love, little Handkerchiefs, of about three or four inches square…with a button or tassel at each corner, and a little one in the middle, with silke and threed; the best edged with a small gold, lace, or twist, which being doubled up in foure crosse foldes, so as the middle might be seene, gentlemen and others did usually wear them in their hattes, as favours of their loves and mistresses.”

 Under the right circumstances, gestures with a handkerchief could also easily be considered a marital contract, but exactly how handkerchiefs came to be used as flirtation signals is unclear.
 Handkerchief gestures at court may have been used to signal intentions, and, although unwritten, they may have become well understood love gestures over time.
 People outside of court likely wanted to imitate royals and latched onto this practice of handkerchief signalling.

 By the end of the 1800s, it was an accepted custom for any woman to signal her intentions with a handkerchief and in the late 1800s, Daniel R. Shafer wrote about the handkerchief and this ability to signal feelings.